A photography blog is one of the most powerful tools at your disposal when it comes to promoting yourself as a photographer, and finding new clients.

 Purchasing A Domain Name

-This first step is important, but not nearly as important as it used to be.
+This first step is essential, but not nearly as important as it used to be.

 JoshuaDunlop.com is OK, JoshuaDunlopPhotography.com is better, JoshuaDunlopPortraitPhotographer is too long, but getting there, BrightonPortraitPhotographer is perfect.